Ghost (game)

-Ghost (also known as ghosts or endbee) is a written or spoken word game in which players take turns adding letters to a growing word fragment, trying not to be the one to complete a valid word.
-Each fragment must be the beginning of an actual word, and usually some minimum is set on the length of a word that counts, such as three or four letters.
-The player who completes a word loses the round and earns a "letter" (as in the basketball game horse), with players being eliminated when they have been given all five letters of the word "ghost".
+Ghost (also known as ghosts or pig) is a written or spoken word game in which players take turns to extend the letters of a word without completing a valid word.

 Ghost can be played by two or more players and requires no equipment, although it can be played with pencil and paper instead of being spoken aloud.

+Rules

+Players take turns to call a letter, adding those letters to a shared, growing word fragment.
+(For example, if the first player calls "T", the second might call "R" to make "TR".)

+Each fragment must be the beginning of an actual word.

 The player whose turn it is may — instead of adding a letter — challenge the previous player to prove that the current fragment is actually the beginning of a word.
 If the challenged player can name such a word, the challenger loses the round; otherwise the challenged player loses the round.
 If a player bluffs, or completes a word without other players noticing, then play continues.

+If a complete word is formed in this way, the player who called the final letter of it loses the round.
+(Usually some minimum is set on the length of a word that counts, such as three or four letters.)
+The losing player earns a "letter" (as in the basketball game horse), with players being eliminated when they have been given all five letters of the word "ghost".

 When a round ends, play generally passes to the left.